sujayakar/baobab-rs/README.md

-Baobabs are deciduous trees found in Africa, Arabia, Australia, and Madagascar. [*Adansonia grandidieri*](https://en.wikipedia.org/wiki/Adansonia_grandidieri), the largest of the baobabs, has a long, thick trunk devoid of branches followed by a shallow, wide flat-topped crown.
+Baobabs are deciduous trees found in Africa, Arabia, Australia, and Madagascar. [*Adansonia grandidieri*](https://en.wikipedia.org/wiki/Adansonia_grandidieri), the largest of the baobabs, has a long, thick trunk devoid of branches followed by a wide, flat-topped crown.

 `baobab`, on the other hand, is an implementation of an [Adaptive Radix Tree](https://db.in.tum.de/~leis/papers/ART.pdf) (ART) in